CuriouzK0d3r/shellux/shellux-syntax-zed/README.md

 ## Version History

-### 0.1.0 (2025-10-10)
+### 0.1.0 (2024-10-11)

-- Initial release
+- Initial release with basic file recognition
-- Complete syntax highlighting support
-- TextMate grammar
+- Using Bash tree-sitter grammar as temporary solution
-- Tree-sitter query support
-- Auto-closing pairs
+- Auto-closing pairs and bracket matching
-- Comment toggling
+- Comment toggling support
-- Bracket matching
+- Note: Full Shellux highlighting awaits tree-sitter grammar development

 ---

-**Happy coding with Shellux in Zed!** ⚡
+**Note**: For a fully-featured Shellux extension in Zed, we need to create a tree-sitter grammar.
+Until then, this extension provides basic support using Bash highlighting as a fallback.

+If you're interested in helping create the tree-sitter grammar, please check the Development section above!